shireen028/ToDoApp/README.md

 #### Jest Unit Testing

-You can find the test files in the screens and components folder.
+You can find the test files in the screens and components folders.
 Run `yarn jest` to run the test files.